matthewdhull/3dgs-attack-anon/README.md

 ## Documentation

-For more detailed information, please refer to the [documentation](docs/DOCUMENTATION.md).
+For more detailed information on creating your own scenes, please refer to the [documentation](docs/DOCUMENTATION.md).